intellivoid/AsyncAPY/README.md

 This project is published under the `Lesser General Public License Version 3`, for more detailed information check the `LICENSE` file provided within the repository.

 As of today, the latest version of AsyncAPY is 0.3.0

+# Long story short

+AsyncAPY is a Python framework, supporting Python 3.6 and above, that simplifies the process of creating API backends with an async flavor without having to actually deal with the low-level I/O operation, cancellation handling and all that messy stuff, because AsyncAPY does it for you, and it does so in a smart way that grants stability and low resource demand.

 # Documentation